 No separate SKUs or sales calls.
 Datacenter and residential share a single plan from $24.95/mo, so you experiment freely and scale what works.

 Datacenter proxies route your traffic through IP addresses that belong to servers hosted in data centers rather than to home internet connections.
-Because those servers sit on fast, well-provisioned networks, datacenter proxies are the quickest and cheapest option you can buy.
+Because those servers sit on fast, well-provisioned networks, datacenter proxies are the quickest option you can run.
 The tradeoff is identity: their IP ranges are publicly known to belong to hosting providers, so anti-bot systems can recognize and flag them with a simple lookup.
 That makes datacenter proxies excellent for high-volume scraping of public data, price feeds, search results and APIs that do not run aggressive bot detection, but a poor fit for sites that actively block hosting traffic.

 You do not have to choose a vendor per proxy type.
 Proxy Rotator includes datacenter and residential, along with mobile and IPv6, in a single plan from a 100M+ pool, with a new IP per request, rotating and sticky sessions, country and city targeting, and HTTPS and SOCKS5 support.
 That means you can route easy, high-volume jobs through datacenter proxies and protected targets through residential proxies from the same gateway, switching types with a setting rather than a new contract.
 Transparent pricing from $24.95/mo, with no enterprise minimums, lets you tune the mix as your targets change.